TechGrounds-Cloud8/cloud8-Killian97/project_v1_0/overview_v1_0/Time_log.md

 # Log [27-07-2022]

 ## Day report
-Today i will finish up and finalize the documentation for V1.0
+Today i will finish up and finalize the documentation for V1.0. i did this succesfully.

 ## Challenges
 None